 - Capable of resisting a tensile force equal to the largest design vertical permanent and variable load reaction applied to the column from any one storey.
 Such accidental design loading should not be assumed to act simultaneously with permanent and variable actions that might be acting on the structure.

 Vertical tying is provided by the tension resistance of column splices.
 The vertical tying resistance that is required for column splices is the largest total of the beam end reactions applied to the column at a single floor level.
+More details of tying forces may be found in SCI AD415.

 For the notional removal method, each supporting member should be notionally removed one at a time to ensure that the limit of admissible local damage is not exceeded and that the building remains stable.